Sugar Cookie Dough (Edible)

 Expert Tips

-- Adjust milk and flour as needed: If the dough seems too crumbly, you can add a little more milk to it is until the consistency you want it to be.
+- Adjust milk and flour as needed: If the dough seems too crumbly, you can add a little more milk.
 If it seems like it needs more flour, just add another tablespoon of flour to the dough.
 Since the dough isn’t being baked, there is more flexibility in the recipe.

 - Refrigerate the dough to reduce graininess: Because this recipe uses raw granulated sugar and isn’t baked, you might feel some graininess (like you do in typical cookie dough).
 This doesn’t bother me since I’m used to eating cookie dough, but refrigerating the dough can help reduce this a little bit.
 Using a hand mixer and beating the butter and sugar well can help too.

-- For single-serving birthday party treats, or just for storage, I like to use these jars for the cookie dough.
+- For single-serving birthday party treats, or just for storage, I like to use these cute glass jars.

 More No Bake Recipes You’ll Love